 To finish the card, add an extra touch of “handmade” by stitching a straight line along the left edge.
 Die-cut and adhere dotted scalloped border.
 Apply foam tape to back and adhere to striped panel.
 Tie hemp, attach enamel dots and adhere to card base, rounding upper right corner to finish.

 Never give a boring Thank You card again!

-Enjoy expert instruction from cardmaker Kimber McGray as you learn versatile techniques for unique cards in her online Bluprint class Cardmaking Essentials: Thank You Cards.
+Enjoy expert instruction from cardmaker Kimber McGray as you learn versatile techniques for unique cards in her online Craftsy class Cardmaking Essentials: Thank You Cards.

 Learn for life!
 With lifetime access to your classes, you can watch lessons at your preferred pace and easily revisit your favorite concepts with just a click.